Shop rare Hermès and Chanel handbags at Sotheby’s En Route exhibition in Central

-The luxury auction house is celebrating the launch of its global digital platform in Asia with a two-week-long pop-up in Hong Kong.
+The luxury auction house is celebrating the launch of its global digital platform in Asia with a two-week-long presentation in Hong Kong.

 For me and other perpetually-broke people, Sotheby’s auctions are another world altogether.
 Attempting to walk into one would be an embarrassment — firstly, I have no idea how these Rich People Events™️ work, and secondly, I’d probably be stopped at the door anyway since I waft off “poor people” vibes.

-To celebrate the Buy Now programme’s expansion into Asia, Sotheby’s is staging a two-week exhibition titled “Sotheby’s En Route” in Central.
-The physical pop-up gives visitors a glimpse into the auctioneer’s offerings on its digital platform, with a showcase of more than 40 of the rarest Hermès and Chanel handbags.
-These include a White Matte Niloticus Crocodile Himalaya Birkin 30, a Limited-Edition Menthe Swift and Osier Wicker Picnic Birkin 25 and a Black Quilted Lambskin Mini CC In Love Heart Belt Bag — all of which are available for instant purchase.
+To celebrate Sotheby’s Buy Now’s expansion into Asia, the auctioneer is staging a two-week exhibition titled “Sotheby’s En Route” in Central.
+The physical presentation gives visitors a glimpse into the offerings on its digital platform, with a showcase of more than 40 of the rarest Hermès and Chanel handbags.
+These include a White Matte Niloticus Crocodile Himalaya Birkin 30, a Limited-Edition Menthe Swift and Osier Wicker Picnic Birkin 25 and a Black Quilted Lambskin Mini CC In Love Heart Belt Bag — all of which are available for immediate purchase.

 Nathan Drahi, Managing Director of Sotheby’s Asia, sums it all up: “Our ambition for Buy Now is to establish a year-long, accessible and intuitive destination for extraordinary objects, hereby gaining our customers access to Sotheby’s unparalleled 278-year company heritage and preeminent collecting track record while integrating this new channel with our leading auction offering.”